Homemade Vanilla Extract as A Gift - When and How to Get Started

 Each of these options offers a slightly different taste profile.
-You might wish to experiment and make up different batches to see which you prefer.
-Or, if you are making vanilla extract as a gift, you might simply choose the recipient’s favorite tipple.
+You may want to experiment and make up different batches to see which you prefer.
+Or, if you are making vanilla extract as a gift, you could choose the recipient’s favorite booze.

 Knowing how to properly store vanilla beans once you have them is key.
 The same applies when you make vanilla extract.
 Moisture and air need to be avoided at all costs when you look into the storage options for your vanilla beans.
 As for which type of storage container is best for your vanilla extract, you should always try to get an vacuum sealed or airtight glass container.
 Ideally, it would be tinted or glazed.

 Thinking ahead, you may want to give your gift of vanilla extract in the same jar you use to make it.
-The longer you can leave the beans and the alcohol to extract, the better the taste of the product will be over time.
-Just like a fine wine, it matures with age.
+The longer you can leave the beans and the alcohol to extract, the better the taste will be over time.
+Just like a fine wine, pure vanilla extract matures with age.

-A final note on storage.
-Never, ever store your beans in a refrigerator or freezer, and always keep them away from any sunlight.
+A note on storage: never, ever store your beans in a refrigerator or freezer, and always keep them away from any sunlight.

-Once you have all the items you need, there needs to be at least an 8 week period between you placing the beans in the storage jar and them being ready to gift.
-In actual fact, the longer you can leave the beans in the alcohol, the further along the extraction will be, meaning the recipient can use their extract sooner.
+Once you have all the items you need, there needs to be at least an 8 week period between you placing the beans in the jar and the extract being ready to use.
+In fact, the longer you can leave the beans in the alcohol, the further along the extraction will be, meaning the recipient can use their extract sooner.

 If you're more of a last-minute gift giver, add a personalized label or tag noting when the vanilla extract will be ready to use.
 The recipient might enjoy "helping" make it, and then you can share the agony of waiting together.